 - Overall length: 9.46”

 The most common complaint from negative reviewers about this hatchet is that it is not as high quality as they expected.
 The item is made in China.
 Apparently, the material of the blade being stainless steel makes it a cheap product that easily dents.

 The attachment of Bear Grylls’ name is both a blessing and a curse.
 The USA-made eponymous hatchet reaps the benefit of the former “Man vs. Wild” star’s popularity, making it a popular product.
 However, his celebrity also makes this susceptible to criticisms, with some calling it not a real hatchet, just as Bear’s critics call him not a real outdoor adventurer.

-Nevertheless, over 400 5-star reviews of this survival hatchet on Amazon have high praises.
+Nevertheless, the vast majority of reviews of this survival hatchet on Amazon have high praises.
 As they noted, it’s a hatchet, not an axe.
 You can use it as a camping axe to cut small branches and do lesser functions.
 However, if you need to split or fell trees or pound rocks, this is not the tool for it.

 One of the most popular hatchets on Amazon, the Fiskars X7 Hatchet is called the best hatchet by more than a thousand of its users.